There is a reason most law practices fail, even those that appear to be successful for the lawyers that own them.

 I wanted to make it work out of revenue.

-Fortunately, I got a serious wake up call early on in my practice and I saw that not investing in my practice would actually be the exact thing to force me back into a job and us into the poorhouse.
+Fortunately, I got a serious wake-up call early on in my practice and I saw that not investing in my practice would actually be the exact thing to force me back into a job and us into the poorhouse.

-Slow Failure Sign #4: You’re going it alone — without asking for help and support from a coach or mentor or leveraging economies of scale
+Slow Failure Sign #4: You’re going it alone — without asking for help and support from a coach or mentor or leveraging economies of scale in your law practice

 As I was making the huge investments in building systems for my law practice and testing out marketing and hiring consultants and marketing firms, I remember thinking to myself, “What are you doing, Alexis?
 These are huge risks you are taking just for your little old law practice.”